channharith/Simon-says/README.md

 List of the Technologies used

 A Computer, Visual Studio Code, and Imagination.

 Installation instructions

+During the course of this project, I installed Google Chrome, Visual Studio Code, and an extension of Visual Studio Code called 'LiveServer'.

 Your User stories – who are your users, what do they want and why?